-Foxtel and some retail service providers can supply Foxtel through the telecommunications networks in selected areas.
+Foxtel and some retail service providers such as Telstra and Optus can supply Foxtel through the telecommunications networks in selected areas.
 You should contact Foxtel or your retail service provider directly to make enquiries for your location.

 I have moved into my new home but have been advised by my retail service provider that telecommunications are not yet available in my area.
 Why is there a delay and when will telecommunications be available?